planetarypy/TC/AffiliatedPackages.md

 reuse, interoperability, and interface standards for Python planetary science packages.
-In many (but not all) cases, affiliated packages also follow similar devlopment processes and package templates as for the core package.
+In many (but not all) cases, affiliated packages also follow similar devlopment processes and package templates as the core package.

 PlanetaryPy affiliated packages are autonomous projects created and managed by their own Technical Committees (TC), not the PlanetaryPy TC.